Raising backyard chickens is incredibly rewarding, so to ensure the health and happiness of your flock, you should provide a secure chicken coop.

 Chickens need a place where they feel safe, can rest at night, and are protected against predators.

 For hens, a place where they can lay their eggs in private is an important part of raising backyard chickens.
+The right chicken coop will make or break your chickens experience.

 In our ultimate guide to chicken coops, we look at the top fencing products of 2021 to help you choose the right coop for your chickens.